GP

 crps(x_test, y_test)

 This function calculates the continuous rank probability score.
-Note that in the multi-task setting the user should perform their input point transformation beforehand.
+Note that in the multitask setting the user should perform their input point transformation beforehand.

 Parameters: